apache/pekko-connectors/docs/src/main/paradox/cassandra.md

   version=PekkoVersion
 }

-To enable @extref[Akka Discovery](akka:discovery/) with the @apidoc[DefaultSessionProvider], set up the desired service name in the discovery mechanism of your choice and pass that name in `service-discovery.name`.
+To enable @extref[Apache Pekko Discovery](pekko:discovery/) with the @apidoc[DefaultSessionProvider], set up the desired service name in the discovery mechanism of your choice and pass that name in `service-discovery.name`.
 The example below extends the `alpakka.cassandra` config section and only overwrites the service name.

 application.conf
 : @@snip [snip](/cassandra/src/test/resources/application.conf) { #akka-discovery-docs }